-Whether you're sprucing up for company or just trying to maintain a tidy home on the reg, there are several things that can actually hinder your efforts.
+Whether you're sprucing up for company or just trying to maintain a tidy home on the reg, there are several things that can hinder your efforts.
 Kitchens are a notoriously tough room; no matter how often you scrub, sweep, and organize, if you do any of these six things it will still look messy.

 1. You have too much clutter on your counters.